vitassuper/HashTableC/README.md

 ## TODO

-- [ ] **Fix Capacity Issue:** Currently, there might be a capacity limitation in the HashTable implementation.
+- [x] **Fix Capacity Issue:** Currently, there might be a capacity limitation in the HashTable implementation.
 Investigate and resolve any issues related to capacity constraints to ensure scalability and efficient usage.

+- [ ] Review `hashtable.c` for code duplication, readability, and efficiency and refactor